2023 Solar Incentives Guide for Homewood, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Homewood solar panel installer can provide you with more information about the ITC and how it applies to your situation.
+Your local Homewood solar panel installer can provide you with more information about the ITC and how it may apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit applies to you, get in touch with your local Homewood solar installation company.
+To fully understand how the new Clean Energy Credit will apply to you, reach out to your local Homewood solar installation expert.

 State & Local Solar Incentives